 The primary goal of the Medical Assisting program is to prepare competent entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
 Students who complete the first year of this associate degree program have completed the course work for and should therefore submit a petition to graduate from the certificate program.
 Completion of the certificate provides the student with the administrative and clinical skills needed for entry-level positions as a medical assistant.

 Embedded Certificates This certificate program contains one or more embedded certificates, which will automatically be awarded if the degree requirements are met unless the student contacts Records and Registration and indicates he/she does not wish to have the certificate credential awarded.

 Technical Standards All students accepted into the Medical Assisting program must be able to perform the essential functions of the medical assistant with or without reasonable accommodations.
 These essential functions are linked to this program page on the College's web site and are also provided to students via the Medical Assisting Student Handbook.
 Students are required to sign a form indicating they have reviewed these requirements and submit it to the Medical Assisting Program Coordinator when they enter the program.

-Certification The Clark State Community College Medical Assistant Certificate associate's degree curriculum includes a certificate program, the Medical Assistant Certificate.
+Accreditation The Clark State Medical Assistant Certificate associate's degree curriculum includes a certificate program, the Medical Assistant Certificate.
 The certificate, not the degree, is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon recommendation of the Medical Assisting Education Review Board (MAERB).
-Commission on Accreditation of Allied Health Education Programs/25400 US Highway 19 North, Suite 158/Clearwater, FL 33763/Telephone: 727-210-2350
+Commission on Accreditation of Allied Health Education Programs/9355 113th Street North, #7709/Seminole, FL 33775/Telephone: 727-210-2350

 * Please choose from the following courses to meet the Technical Elective requirement.